About

-Zero Waste OZ was created by members of the National Toxics Network to address Australia’s unsustainable waste management systems and low recycling rates.
+Zero Waste OZ was created to address Australia’s unsustainable waste management systems and low recycling rates.
 With a strong technical background in the chemicals and waste nexus, and working towards a “Toxics Free Future” at a local, state and international level, these representatives bring expertise and valuable insights about our materials production processes and the ever- increasing generation of waste that is harming our environment, our health and our oceans especially for indigenous communities and other vulnerable communities in Australia.

 While Australia faces a barrage of false technology solutions, such as waste to energy incinerators, landfills and plastic waste downcycling technologies, the role of Zero Waste OZ in helping the community to understand the impacts of these technologies and provide advice on sustainable and effective zero waste management options, is more important than ever.